wp-plugins/which-template/readme.txt

 == Description ==

-A wordpress plugin that helps you work out which template your page is currently using.
-If you login to wordpress, visit your site, in the admin bar you will see a link to the template your page is using.
-It should say something like "Template: ...".
-Click on it and you will navigate to the actual template in a new tab.
+It's really difficult to find out which template your page is using, especially when your looking at the front-end of your site.
+With this plugin it makes it much easier.
+When you view your site, you will see an admin menu item called, "Template file: ...".
+If you click on this link, you will be navigated to the template in a new tab.
+This plugin will save you hours of time.

 == Installation ==